Actindo-AG/Documentation/Accounting/Integration/07_ManageBWAReports.md

 # Manage the BWA reports

+[comment]: <> (BWA reports or Accounting Reports?
+See Accounting Reports view -> ZUORDNUNG BWA tab)

 The business evaluation (BWA) is a reporting system based on company financial data and provides information about the company's current cost and revenue situation and, consequently, its  profitability.
 The BWA report serves as a basis for managerial future decisions, and it is widely used by capital investors and credit institutions for company assessment.
 The BWA is an essential planning and controlling tool for the company's future development.

-The *BWA assignment* tab in the *Accounting* module enables to create a new BWA report, to copy one of the predefined system report or to delete any of them.
+The *BWA assignment* tab in the *Accounting* module enables to create a new BWA report, to copy one of the predefined system reports and edit it, or to delete any of them.
 All available reports can be completely customized.

+ > [Warning] Be aware that any deletion is permanent and cannot be undone, and any changes made will overwrite the preset values.

-Be aware, however, that the reports use the standard accounts set up in the *Accounting* module configuration process, see [Charts of accounts](01_RunAccountingWizard.md#chart-of-accounts).
+When customizing existing reports, bear in mind that the reports use the standard accounts set up in the *Accounting* module configuration process, see [Charts of accounts](01_RunAccountingWizard.md#chart-of-accounts).
 If the accounts have been customized manually, they will have to be set up again individually for the BWA reports.
 Otherwise, the BWA reports will not recognized them.

-[comment]: <> (How?)

-- information about the consequences of deletion
+For detailed information, see [Reference](01_filename.md).

 ## Create a BWA report